International Institute for Astronautical Sciences: Spaceflight missions

-In November 2023, Kellie Gerardi had three IIAS sponsored projects onboard a Vigin Galactic suborbital flight.
-She examined how fluids behaved in low gravity to help inform designs for future medical technologies and life-support systems.
+In November 2023, Kellie Gerardi had three IIAS-sponsored projects onboard a Virgin Galactic suborbital flight.
+VSS Unity was used for IIAS first mission campaign flight.
+Gerardi examined how fluids behaved in low gravity to help inform designs for future medical technologies and life-support systems.

 In 2024, Virgin Galactic announced an IIAS reserved flight for three of their researchers aboard the Delta spaceship.
-These researchers include Kellie Gerardi, Dr. Shawna Pandya, and Dr. Norah Patten.
+These researchers include Kellie Gerardi, Shawna Pandya, and Norah Patten.